 (c) either the person was financially dependent on the member or they were financially interdependent.

-16 For the purpose of this instruction 'partner' means someone (same sex or otherwise) with whom an individual has an established and exclusive relationship of dependence or interdependence, and one that is intended to continue indefinitely.
+&lt;sup>19 For the purpose of this instruction 'partner' means someone (same sex or otherwise) with whom an individual has an established and exclusive relationship of dependence or interdependence, and one that is intended to continue indefinitely.